 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Icahn Enterprises L.P. of a Class Action Lawsuit and a Lead Plaintiff Deadline of July 10, 2023 – (NASDAQ: IEP)

-/EIN News/ -- NEW YORK, June 08, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Icahn Enterprises L.P.
+/EIN News/ -- NEW YORK, June 15, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Icahn Enterprises L.P..

 Shareholders who purchased shares of IEP during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.